ich-bin-tyrone/xray-cnn-tfk/README.md

 ## Features
 - User-friendly interface for uploading X-ray images
-- Automated classification using a trained deep learning model
+- Automated classification using a trained deep-learning model
 - Quick and reliable results for medical screening

 ## Requirements